jumanjihouse/docker-caddy/README.md

     ✓ git plugin is installed
     ✓ git plugin works
     ✓ can browse docker-caddy path
-    - securityheaders.io shows A+ (skipped: define HAS_INBOUND_PORT_80 in test/env.bash to run this test)
+    - securityheaders.io shows A (skipped: define HAS_INBOUND_PORT_80 in test/env.bash to run this test)
     ✓ do not reveal server software name
     - ci-build-url label is present (skipped: This test only runs on CircleCI) ✓ file command is available